Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Methodology

-LMMs \cite{qwen2.5-vl, wang2025internvl3_5, vteam2025glm, comanici2025gemini25pushingfrontier} can process both textual and visual inputs to perform complex tasks, such as vision-question answering.
-This capability makes LMMs a natural choice for VSR.
-Notably, finetuning LMMs is often infeasible due to their large parameter size, and many are only accessible via APIs without released parameters, e.g., Gemini \cite{team2023gemini}, GPT \cite{achiam2023gpt, openai2025gpt5}.
-Consequently, a prevailing approach to leverage LMMs is through prompting or in-context learning (ICL).
-In our study, we evaluate the recent open-source LMM Qwen-2.5-VL-7B-Instruct \cite{qwen2.5-vl}.
-First, we test open-vocabulary prompting: for a test image, we ask the LMM \emph{``What is the species in the image?''} The output from the LMM is matched against the scientific or common species name of the ground-truth species to compute accuracy.
-Based on this, we further adopt Chain-of-Thought (CoT) prompting by appending \emph{``Let's think step-by-step.''} \cite{kojima2022large} and self-verification (dubbed ``Ver.'') by instructing LMMs to output its reasoning process \cite{weng2023large}.
-Lastly, we test in-context learning (ICL)-based prompting \cite{agarwal2024many, jiang2405many} by providing the list of all species names for a given dataset and asking the LMM to select one as the correct species from that list for a test image (see prompt templates in Supplementary \cref{sec:prompt_templates}).
+LMMs can process both visual and textual inputs and perform complex multimodal reasoning tasks, such as visual question answering, making them a natural choice for VSR.
+However, fine-tuning LMMs is often impractical, as many LMMs are extremely large and proprietary, with access restricted to APIs (e.g., GPT \cite{openai2025gpt5} and Gemini \cite{team2023gemini}).
+Consequently, existing approaches primarily rely on prompting~\cite{menon2022visual, parashar2023prompting} and in-context learning (ICL) \cite{brown2020language, jiang2405many, min2022rethinking, zhang2023makes}.
+In this work, we evaluate the recent open-source LMM Qwen-2.5-VL-7B-Instruct \cite{qwen2.5-vl}.
+We begin with an open-vocabulary prompting strategy by asking the model, for a given test image, \emph{``What species is shown in the image?''} \cite{maruf2024vlm4biobenchmarkdatasetevaluate}.
+The model's prediction is considered correct if it matches either the scientific name or the common name of the ground-truth species.
+We further enhance this prompting strategy with Chain-of-Thought (CoT) reasoning \cite{kojima2022large} by adding the instruction \emph{``Let's think step by step''}, or with self-verification (denoted as ``Ver.'') \cite{weng2023large}, which asks the model to reason about its prediction.
+Finally, we evaluate an ICL-based prompting strategy \cite{agarwal2024many, jiang2405many} by supplementing the prompt with the list of all class names of each dataset and asking the LMM to select the most probable species for the test image.
+The corresponding prompt templates are provided in Supplement \S\ref{sec:prompt_templates}.

-\textbf{Remarks.} \cref{tab:lmm_failue} compares the above LMM-prompting approaches to the FSL expert model.
-Unexpectedly, LMMs, regardless of the prompting technique, significantly underperform the FSL expert.
-Interestingly, established techniques like CoT \cite{kojima2022large} and self-verification \cite{weng2023large} provide minimal performance gains and occasionally cause degradations compared to the open-vocabulary prompting baseline.
-However, the ICL prompting method (i.e., prompting with all class names) yields more notable improvements, particularly on datasets with smaller vocabularies (e.g., Weeds and Mollusca).